groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2018/groupdocs.signature-for-.net-18.11-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.11.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.11.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **New Form-field type **of signature is the abstract class** FormFieldSignature **and enumeration** FormFieldType.**
     Many documents support special elements Form Fields that allow user to input data into standard form elements like text input, extended multi line text, check box, radio buttons, digital certificate holders etc. This version we implemented support of these signatures for Pdf documents.
 New enumeration type **FormFieldType **specifies type of form-field element like Text, CheckBox, Signature.

     **FormFieldType**

+    ```csharp
     /// <summary>
     /// Specifies Form Field type.
     /// </summary>